aisingapore/TagUI/README.md

 You can also create and edit your RPA robots using commonly used text editors like Notepad, Notepad++, VS Code, Sublime, TextEdit, Vim, etc. For VS Code users, you can install [TagUI language extension](https://marketplace.visualstudio.com/items?itemName=TagUisupport.tagui-support).
 For Notepad++ users, you can download [TagUI plug-ins here](https://github.com/tilyanPristka/TagUI-Snippets-for-NotepadPP) for syntax highlighting, shortcuts and snippets.

 For cloud lovers, you can run TagUI on your web browser or phone using [free Google Cloud](https://github.com/kelaberetiv/TagUI/issues/913), up to 5 concurrent sessions.
-For more control running on the cloud, you can run this [Docker image](https://hub.docker.com/r/openiap/nodered-tagui) (use edge tag) or [Docker file](https://github.com/open-rpa/openflow/blob/master/OpenFlowNodeRED/Dockerfiletagui) on your preferred vendor.
+For more control running on the cloud, you can run this [Docker image](https://hub.docker.com/r/openiap/nodered-tagui) (use edge tag) on your preferred vendor.
 Or run on [free Node-RED instance](https://app.openiap.io/) on OpenFlow.

 ![Word Plug-in v3](https://raw.githubusercontent.com/kelaberetiv/TagUI/master/src/office/word/word_addin_v3.png)